haricash/bayesian-ionized-bubbles/README.md

+## Bayesian Inference for Parameter Estimation of Ionized Bubbles
-Code (being worked on) for the project with Dr. TRC (NCRA) where we use Bayesian inference to find ionized bubble parameters
+Code (in progress) for the project with Dr. TRC (NCRA) where we use Bayesian inference to find ionized bubble parameters

 ### Quick links
 * [emcee docs](https://emcee.readthedocs.io/en/stable/) : Link to the emcee documentation webpage